sagemath/trac_to_gh/Issue 8390.md

 # Issue 8390: Find all roots of a trigonometric equation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8390

 Original creator: olazo